caoimheD/game/README.md

 - the winner is checked, through a javascript function, and this is displayed in text beside 'result'
 - scores are adjusted depending on who won points

-There is a fourth button called 'reset'.
+There is a fifth button called 'reset'.
 The user can press this at any time during the game and it will reset the scores back to zero, the result to blank, the image to the placeholder image and the 'your choice' text to 'make a choice'.
+It will also reset their name, if they have entered a name.
 This function is called by using the 'onclick' attribute directly in the index.html file.
 The 'onclick' calls a function called gameReset, which changes all of the above points (image, text, scores and result).
-The event handlers are therefore set up in two different ways; for the choice buttons this is achieved through an event listener and for the result button through the use of onclick.
+The event handlers are therefore set up in two different ways; for the choice buttons this is achieved through an event listener and for the result button and name button through the use of onclick.

 As the rule of this game is that the first to 5 wins, the reset function is automatically called when either the player or the computer reaches a score of 5.
 There is a 10 second delay on this to allow the user time to read the scores and see who one the last choice.
 The message that the user receives in the 'result' section will also prompt them to start a new game by pressing 'reset'.
-The buttons become disabled at this point and clicking on them will not produce any effect.
+The choice buttons become disabled at this point and clicking on them will not produce any effect.
 This means that the user cannot keep playing until the game has been reset and the buttons become enabled again.

 <a name="scores"></a>
 ### Scores